cs1302uga/cs1302-tutorials/algo-analysis.md

      Therefore, `T(n) ≤ log3(n) + 1` for this particular `printS` method!
 Taking
-     advantage of the way the loop iterates differently (i.e., multiply/dividing vs. adding/subtracting) leads us to a much better estimate for the number of key processing steps with respect to the problem size.
+     advantage of the way the loop iterates differently (i.e., multiply/dividing vs. adding/subtracting) leads us to a much better estimate of the number of key processing steps with respect to the problem size.

 ## Space Complexity Analysis